MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 You can also install the Azure CLI using PowerShell.
 Start PowerShell as administrator and run the following command:

+> [!Note]
+> PowerShell must be run as administrator.

+Start PowerShell as administrator and run the following command:

    ```PowerShell
    Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi
    ```

 This will download and install the latest version of the Azure CLI for Windows.
 If you already have a version installed, the installer will update the existing version.

+> [!Note]
-After the installation is complete, you will need to reopen PowerShell to use the Azure CLI.
+> After the installation is complete, you will need to reopen PowerShell to use the Azure CLI.

 ### Azure CLI Command (for update only)
 [!INCLUDE [az upgrade](includes/az-upgrade.md)]